Checkpointing a container is the functionality to create a stateful copy of a

 Operations

-checkpoint the specified container
+post checkpoint the specified container

 Tell the kubelet to checkpoint a specific container from the specified Pod.